louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Records that protect geophysical data and geographical information

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any state government, such platforms often make searching simpler, as they are not limited by geographic location.
+Search engines on these sites may also help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide some or all of the following:

 • The name of the person involved in the record, unless said person is a juvenile